Two-Person Bargaining when the Disagreement Point is Private Information: Conclusion

-In the applied literature (for example, \citealp{FU81}) it has been stressed that a bargainer should aim to improve his disagreement outcome, the argument being that a better disagreement outcome yields a better final outcome.
-This is a direct application of the property of Disagreement Point Monotonicity.
-Our paper shows that, when there is incomplete information, this advice is incomplete: a player should not only improve her disagreement outcome, she should also make sure that the other bargainer knows (or, perhaps even that it is common knowledge) that her outside option has improved.
+In the applied literature (for example, \citealp{FU81}) it has been stressed that a bargainer foremost should aim to improve his disagreement outcome as this yields a better final outcome.
+This is a direct application of Disagreement Point Monotonicity.
+Although, in our model, the set of disagreement payoffs is exogenous and not the subject of choice and, hence, the model cannot directly be used to evaluate this recommendation when there is incomplete information, our paper suggests that this recommendation is incomplete: when player $i$'s disagreement payoff is private information, the bargaining outcome may be independent of how good or how bad it is.

-\begin{proof}[Proof of Proposition 1] (1) If $\partial U$ is linear and $\mu $ is an efficient mechanism, then $ u_{1}^{\mu }(t)+u_{2}^{\mu }(t)=1$ for all $t$ with $f(t)>0$.
-It follows that there exists no mechanism with a higher total \textit{ex-ante} sum of payoffs, hence, $\mu $ is ex ante incentive-efficient.
+\begin{proof}[Proof of Proposition 1] Consider a normalized bargaining problem $\Gamma $.
+(1) If $\partial U$ is linear and $\mu $ is an efficient mechanism, then, since $f$ has full support, $u_{1}^{\mu }(t)+u_{2}^{\mu }(t)=1$ for all $t\in T$.
+As there cannot exist a mechanism with a total \textit{ex-ante} sum of payoffs larger than $1$, $\mu $ is \textit{ex-ante} incentive-efficient.